 "Sure," Jean-Baptiste said unsurely.
 "Go ahead.
 Just don't get beheaded.
 I don't want bloodstains on the upholstery."

 "Sure thing!"
 Kanda flashed him another winning smile and a thumbs up.
 He then proceeded to hang out the window flashing bright smiles, blowing air kisses and yelling things like "Thank you, thank you Narita International Airport!"

-Jean-Baptiste sunk down into his seat and covered his face with the roses.
-'C'est va être un long voyage (It's going to be a long journey).'
+Jean-Baptiste sunk down into his seat and covered his face with the roses. 'Ça a l'air d'être un long voyage (Seems like it's going to be a long journey).'

 CHIKAGE was a fast walker and he had already covered a lot of distance.
 He had been taking in his surroundings as he went, admiring construction work he knew he'd never be able to do when he reached an elementary school.
 He peered in through the gates at the name.
 It was a very familiar name, now what was so familiar about it?
 Oh yes!
 How could he have forgotten?
 It was Deko's school!
 He wondered if he was allowed to pop in and see her when a bell rang and doors slammed open.
 Children rushed out onto the playground.
 He walked forward and bumped into the bars of the gate.

 "Ow," he muttered rubbing the sore spot.

 "Chi-Chi!"
 He looked up.